All Rights Reserved for Just Business© by Tajanara Scott aka Afrodite107.

 “Make it quick, he has a meeting soon.”

-"Thank you."
-I said, before running to his glass door.
+“Thank you,” I said before running to his glass door.
 When I got inside, his chair was facing the window.
 I looked around his office.
 Wow, this makes my floor look like a pigsty.
 Ah!
 What the hell?
-There's a weird sculpture hanging from ceiling—it looks like a wooden, rotting person trying to reach down to grab you.
+There’s a weird sculpture hanging from the ceiling—it looks like a wooden, rotting corpse trying to reach down to grab you.
 I made a face at it.
-That's so creepy looking.
+That’s morbid as hell.
 I tore my gaze from it.

-"Yes, and everything is accounted for.
-Pleasure doing business with you, Mr. Vyas."
-Said a voice over speaker.
+“Yes, and everything is accounted for.
+Pleasure doing business with you, Mr Vyas.”
+Said a voice on the speaker.

 “Um.”
 I trailed off.
 He checked his watch and I took the opportunity to jog the rest of the way to his desk.

-"It doesn't matter, I'll deal with her later.
-You have five minutes left, Ms. Clark.
-You're done packing presume?"
+“It doesn’t matter, I’ll deal with her later.
+You have five minutes left, Ms Clark.
+You’re done packing, I’m hoping?”
 He asked.

-"I know about your legitimate child!"
-I blurted, it was literally the first thing that came to mind.
+“I know about your legitimate child!”
+I blurted, it was the first thing that came to mind.

 He blinked at me.
 “Sorry....my what?”
 He asked, confused.
 I dropped into a chair in front of his desk, sighing.